Commissione Italiana d'Armistizio con la Francia: In Africa and Asia

 In the French colony of Chad, concern that an Italian armistice commission would arrive was one factor in Governor Félix Éboué's decision to rally to Free France on 26 August 1940.
 No commission ever operated in Chad.

 An armistice commission under General Fedele de Giorgis arrived in Beirut late in August 1940 to oversee the implementation of the armistice terms in Syria and Lebanon.
 It included 50 Italian officials plus a handful of Germans.
-Rudolf Rahn arrived in May 1941 to head a German sub-commission under the Italians.
+In May 1941, as the Axis prepared to intervene in the Anglo-Iraqi War, Rudolf Rahn arrived in Beirut to head a German sub-commission under the Italians.